If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 If your website isn’t appearing through organic search at all, fight the temptation to start panicking.
 Most of the time, this is simply an indication of some error or blockage that’s preventing Google from indexing your site—and these problems are easily fixed.

 To the average web visitor, there’s no real difference between a URL that starts with https:// or https://www.
-Both of them ultimately lead you to the same place, so most users and webmasters don’t give it a second thought.
+Both of them ultimately lead you to the same place, so most users and Google webmaster tools don’t give it a second thought.
 But the www variant is actually a subdomain of the broader non-www version.
 In order to get your website indexed properly, you’ll need to verify your ownership of both in Google Webmaster Tools.
 You can also set your preferred domain, to inform Google which version you’d like to primarily use.

 If you’ve just launched a site and you excitedly scoured through Google to see your site listed, relax.
-It usually takes Google at least a few days to index a new site.
+It usually takes Google at least a few days to google index a new site.
 If several days have already passed and you still haven’t seen any results, it could mean that Google is having trouble indexing your site—and that usually means you’re having an issue with a sitemap.
 If you haven’t yet created or uploaded a properly formatted sitemap, that could be your problem.
 Once corrected, you can “force” Google to crawl your website through Google Search Console.

 This is by far the most common culprit, so if your pages aren’t indexed, this is probably what’s responsible.